operatorequals/covertutils/README.md

 ## The Entities

 ### The `Message`
 Messages are all things that mean something to the listener.
-Messages travel through communication channels, and they have to be unaware of that channel.
+Messages travel through communication channels, and they have to be unaware of the channel they are travelling in.
+In other words, messages have to be independent of the mean of their transportation.
  *  If the communication channel can handle low length byte-chunks per "burst", the message has to be chunked.
  *  If the communication channel filters certain byte arrays (IDS/IPS, NextGen Firewalls).